The Risk of Staying in Control

 The bridge is visible.

-But the real test is not whether the bridge exists.
+But the test is not whether the bridge exists.
 It is what crosses it.

 Does money cross it?
 Does authority cross it?
 Does trust cross it?
 Does the right to challenge cross it?
-Or does only expectation travel, while power stays where it has always been?
+Or do only tasks and expectations move, while power stays where it has always been?

 This is not only a sector question.
 It is also a question we continue to face inside Oxfam.

-These are not trophies.
+But these are not trophies.
 They are not proof that we have arrived.
 They are signs of a learning process.
-Some parts are stronger than others.
-Some remain incomplete.
-Some still carry the same tensions they are trying to address.

 This does not mean local organisations are always better, safer or more accountable.
 That would be too neat and not true.
-Local organisations also face political pressure, resource constraints, personal risk and local power dynamics that can be hard to manage.
+Local organisations also face political pressure, resource limits, personal risk and local power dynamics.

 For years, the question has often been: what might go wrong if we localise?